Natnael-74/react-quiz/README.md

 ## Customize

-Edit `data/questions.json` to change questions.
+Edit `data/questions.json` to change questions and answers.